aoifeflav/pands-weekly-tasks/README.md

 https://gist.github.com/StevenClontz/4445774
 https://docs.python.org/3/library/exceptions.html

-### ***Square Root***
+### ***Plot Task***
-    Write a program that takes a positive floating-point number as input and outputs an approximation of its square root.
-    Create your own sqrt function, do not use the built in functions x ** .5 or math.sqrt(x).
+    Write a program called plottask.py that displays: a histogram of a normal distribution of a 1000 values with a mean of 5 and standard deviation of 2, and a plot of the function  h(x)=x3 in the range 0 to 10, on the one set of axes.

 ### Description:
 xxxFILL IN DESCRIPTIONxxx